UniQHW/EasyButton/README.md

 The battery connectors can be found to the top right of the circuit, where the upper pin connects to the batteries cathode (`VCC`), and the lower pin connects to the batteries anode (`GND`).

 Moving to the top left, we get to see the heart/core of of the buttons circuit.
 The black epoxy blob covers the devices [chip on board](https://en.wikipedia.org/wiki/Electronic_packaging) which stores the raw audio of the "That was easy!" dialogue.
-In addition to storing a recording of the dialogue, it handles button push events and even features and the audio playback.
-The COP has a total of 10 copper traces leading to it, of those however, 1 remains unused.
+In addition to storing a recording of the dialogue, it handles button push events and the audio playback.
+The COB (Chip On Board) has a total of 10 copper traces leading to it, of those however, 1 oddly remains unused.

-Unfortunately, I do not own the necessary tools to inspect the COP further besides from the evidence provided from external output.
-As a result we must treat it as a black box.
+Unfortunately, I do not own the necessary tools to inspect the COB further besides from the evidence provided by external output.
+As a result we must treat it more or less as a black box.

 I've been able to conclude the following schematic by testing the PCB with my multi meter: